katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

 ## Attribution
 Data processing code was developed in close collaboration with Aaron Chesler for the following dissertation:

-Anderson, Katherine L. (2020). *Atmospheric Dynamics during the Abrupt Climate Change Events of the Last Glacial Period.* Location: Dartmouth College.
+Anderson, Katherine L. (2020).
+Atmospheric Dynamics during the Abrupt Climate Change Events of the Last Glacial Period, (master's thesis).
+Retrieved from ProQuest Dissertations Publishing.
+(Order No. 28089979).
+Hanover, NH: Dartmouth College.
+Available at [this link] (https://drive.google.com/file/d/1THwkHyc8u7LrJVMey_zb3pkgKeHBiS8l/view?usp=sharing).

 ## Data Files
 Input and output data are stored in a separate repository and are accessible at [this link](https://rcweb.dartmouth.edu/homes/f003qyw/).